cloudthread/docs/fundamentals/settings/data-collection.md

 ### Kubernetes EKS

-Our K8s EKS integration requires a data stream token to be generated with **Data Stream Type** `kubernetes` - generating this token will also generate the AWS Role Arn and External ID required for a K8s integration.
+Our K8s EKS integration requires a data stream token to be generated with **Data Stream Type** `kubernetes` - generating this token will also generate the AWS Role Arn and External ID required for a K8s EKS integration.

 1. Generate a **Data Stream Token** with **Data Stream Type** `kubernetes` from the **Settings** tab